Winged termite swarmers can be spotted in and around your home when they’re looking for new locations to mate and start new colonies.

 Appearance of Flying Ants vs. Termites

-Termite swarmers usually have dark brown-colored bodies ranging from 3/8 to 1 inch in length, depending on the species.
-We described their appearance in detail in our article: What Do Termites Look Like?
+Termite swarmers usually have dark brown-colored bodies ranging from 3/8–1 inch in length, depending on the species.

 The main features to pay attention to in order to differentiate termites from flying ants are: